 Well my Decathlon, unsustainable boy shorts have finally fallen apart and it is time to source some new, more ethical swim wear.
 Given my …. lets call it chunky…. form, this is an area where I feel I might have to go with lycra.
-Yes it’s plastic but I think I need it.
+Yes it’s plastic but I need it to keep my pants on.
 So I am looking at recycled, recyclable stretch swim wear as the way to go.
+Until I learn how to make my own, this is the best I can do and the only realistic option for those who can’t sew.

 These are designed in London, made in Portugal, from recycled fabric and they have a recycling program to take back old shorts.
 Nice designs too.
 Some blurb for the website…